-You should always try to locate the head of the reefed mainsail close to or just above a staying point, rather than in the middle of a unsupported mast panel.
-This avoids unwanted bending loads and reduces inverting the mast.
+You should always try to locate the head of the reefed mainsail close to or just above a staying point, rather than in the middle of a mast panel.
+This avoids unwanted bending loads on any unsupported mast section.

 As mentioned previously, if you find a problem with the mainsail rolling up close to and jamming against the mast, this is usually caused by not lifting the end of the boom sufficiently with the topping lift.